Rowland FitzEustace, 1st Baron Portlester: Family

 The barony became extinct on his death in 1496, but his nephew Thomas, son of his brother Richard, was created Viscount Baltinglass in 1541.
 Sir Maurice Eustace, a wealthy and influential member of the FitzEustace clan who became Lord Chancellor of Ireland, accepted the title Baron Portlester at the Restoration of Charles II, but then changed his mind, apparently because, like Rowland, he had no legitimate son to succeed him.

 Reputation

 Elrington Ball regarded him as perhaps the most important Irish political figure during his 40-year career, more influential even than his son-in-law, the "Great Earl of Kildare".

 Memorial

-There is a memorial to him and his third wife Margaret d'Artois in St. Audoen's Church, Dublin, erected by him in gratitude for his preservation from a shipwreck near the site.
+There is a memorial to him and his third wife Margaret Jenico d'Artois in St. Audoen's Church, Dublin, erected in 1482.
+It is suggested that his private chapel was founded there in gratitude for his preservation from a shipwreck near the site.
 He founded New Abbey, Kilcullen, where he is buried beside his daughter Alison.
 His estates passed to his nephew Thomas Eustace, 1st Viscount Baltinglass.